studiorack/studiorack-app/renderer/_docs/06-command-line.md

 ## Create

-`studiorack create <folder>` creates a new plugin using the starter template with the following structure:
+`studiorack create <folder> --type steinberg` creates a new plugin using the starter template with the following structure:

     /folder
         /index.js
         /LICENSE
         /README.md
         /src
-        /vst2sdk
         /vst3sdk

 Follow the instructions in generated README.md to install and build your plugin.